danielserva/trade-id-generator/README.md

 $ python -m pytest
 ```

-Task
+## Task
-====

-This repo contains tests for code to generate the IDs.
-You will need to
-complete the code in `identity/generation.py`
+This repo contains tests for code to generate the IDs - you will need to complete the code in `identity/generation.py`.

-The tests in `python-test` will run uniqueness and simple format checks.
+There are multiple branches with different tests that you can use to understand the requirements that we are looking for.
+For example, the tests in `python-test` will run uniqueness and simple format checks.

-After you have made these tests pass, please commit your changes
-to the `python-test` branch.

-There are further branches with more tests.
-Merge one branch at
-a time into `python-test`, and commit your changes to `python-test`.
+You can merge one branch at a time into the `python-test` branch, run the test suite, improve your solution and commit the changes before merging the next one.

 The branches are:

-`origin/python-bulk-generation` - adds tests for a bulk generation function
+1. `origin/python-bulk-generation` - adds tests for a bulk generation function
 to generate many IDs at once, and improves the uniqueness and formatting
 tests.

-`origin/python-concurrency` - tests that the code can handle many concurrent
+1. `origin/python-concurrency` - tests that the code can handle many concurrent
 requests in a multithreaded environment.

-`origin/python-persistence-and-fault-tolerance` - tests that the code can
+1. `origin/python-persistence-and-fault-tolerance` - tests that the code can
 recover from crashes and restarts without duplicating IDs.

-`origin/python-performance` - tests the code performance.
+1. `origin/python-performance` - tests the code performance.

-Your aim is to come up with the best solution you can within 3 hours.
+**Important:** the tests above are there to give you an idea of the requirements that we would be looking at when reviewing your solution - it does not mean that passing the tests is the goal of the exercise.
+We have candidates quickly implementing a solution that does not meet the requirements but has the tests passing; think how you would solve this problem in a real-life scenario.

-Once you have finished, please create a git bundle to send back to
+Finally, once you have finished, please create a git bundle to send back to
 us with this command:

 ```